-At Cedar Dental Centre in Kamloops, our dentists are committed to staying up-to-date on the latest dental technology, to help make your dental appointments more comfortable.
+At Cedar Dental Centre in Kamloops, our dentists are committed to utilizing dental technology to help make your dental appointments more comfortable and more efficient.

-In recent years, advances in dental technology have made patients' dental appointment generally quicker and more comfortable, and have also allowed dentists to provide more accurate dental care.
-Our dentists are always up to date on dental technology to make your visit with us as easy as possible.
+In recent years, advances in dental technology have made patients' dental appointments generally quicker and more comfortable, and have also allowed dentists to provide more accurate dental care.
+Our dentists utilize dental technology to help make your visit with us as easy as possible.

 Dental lasers work by delivering energy in the form of light.
 In dentistry, we use soft and hard tissue lasers for a variety of applications, including as cutting instruments or to vaporize decayed tissue.